 What we don’t: Boxier than most parka-length jackets.

-It’s worth noting that REI recently updated the Norseland, with key changes including a more weather-resistant shell and a PFAS-free DWR coating that forgoes the use of harmful “forever chemicals.”
-Price did go up by $30, but we think the updates only add to all-around appeal and still consider the Norseland to be a stellar value for what you get.
-It’s true that the REI has a bit of a boxy cut compared to the more flattering, tailored fits you get with jackets like the Down With It above or Marmot Montreal below, but it’s still a good-looking everyday piece.
-And we love what REI did with the side zips, which extend 6 inches up each side to allow for better freedom of movement while sitting, walking, or biking (they also provide venting should you work up a sweat).
+REI updated the Norseland last year, with key changes including a more weather-resistant shell and a PFAS-free DWR coating that forgoes the use of harmful “forever chemicals.”
+This upped the price a bit over the previous version, but we think the updates only add to the all-around appeal and still consider the Norseland to be a stellar value for what you get.
+It’s true that this parka has a bit of a boxy cut compared to the more flattering, tailored fits you get with jackets like the Down With It above or Marmot Montreal below, but it’s still a good-looking everyday piece.
+And we love that the Norseland has side zips, which extend 6 inches up each side to allow for better freedom of movement while sitting, walking, or biking (they also provide venting should you work up a sweat).
 Added up, the Norseland is a competitive option for value seekers and those who don't mind the roomier shape.

 See the REI Co-op Norseland Down Parka